zio/zio/docs/datatypes/contextual/index.md

 >
 > When using `ZIO#provideSome[R0]`, we should provide the remaining type as `R0` type parameter.
 This workaround helps the compiler to infer the proper types.

-#### Using `provideCustom` Method
+#### Using `ZIO#provideCustom` Method

 `ZEnv` is a convenient type alias that provides several built-in ZIO services that are useful in most applications.
 Sometimes we have written a program that contains ZIO built-in services and some other services that are not part of `ZEnv`.

 As `ZEnv` provides us the implementation of built-in services, we just need to provide layers for those services that are not part of the `ZEnv`.

-`ZIO#provideCustom` helps us to do so and returns an effect that only depends on `ZEnv`.
+The `ZIO#provideCustom` method helps us to do so.
+It returns an effect that only depends on `ZEnv`.

 Let's write an effect that has some built-in services and also has a `Logging` service: